If you’re looking to shed some pounds, walking is a great way to go. But that makes ‘How much walking for weight loss’ the question of the hour.

 Keep in mind that that number will not only depend on your body type, but will also depend on they type of walking you’re doing – high intensity vs. low intensity, hills vs. flat ground, high altitude vs. low altitude, etc.

-But to keep things simple, take a look at this chart to get a general idea.
+But to keep things simple, take a look at this walking for weight loss chart to get a general idea.

 Calories Burned In One Hour of Walking